cpence/rletters/README.md

 ## Features ##

+### Text analysis ###

+RLetters allows users to save the results of a given search as a "dataset."
+This produces a saved record that users can return to later in order to perform text analysis tasks.

+While text analysis tasks are a current area of active development in RLetters, currently the following are available:

+-   Compute term frequency information (for single words or multiple-word phrases)
+-   Compare word usage in two different datasets
+-   Graph dataset by publication date
+-   Extract references to proper names (locations, people, organizations)
+-   Export dataset as citations in a variety of formats

 ### Complex search ###

 The Solr backend on which RLetters is based allows for a number of complicated searching operations: